DeveloperDunne/Space-Quiz/README.md

 - Go to the repository on GitHub.
 - Click on the Code button and copy the https URL under Clone
 - Open a terminal.
-- Go to the folder you want to store the cloned repository
+- Go to the folder you want to store the cloned repository.
-- In the terminal type git clone and paste the URL of the cloned repository after it then press Enter
+- In the terminal type git clone and paste the URL of the cloned repository after it then press Enter.
-- The site will then be cloned to that directory
+- The site will then be cloned to that directory.

 <br>

-## 8. Achknowledgements and Credits:
+## 8. Acknowledgements and Credits:

 ### Design Credits: